Supporting international charity Child.org

 In Kenya, one in 26 babies die before they reach their first birthday.

-These pregnancy support groups will provide practical health information to new mums.
+These pregnancy support groups provide practical health information to new mums.
 Each new mum will be provided with some baby essentials - including a weighing bag to help monitor the health of their baby.
 They’ll learn about breastfeeding, safe sleeping, what to expect during the birth and when they take the baby home.
 They will learn the warning signs to look out for - so they will know when to seek medical assistance at every stage of pregnancy and early motherhood.

 Our Team Mum pregnancy support groups are designed to create lasting change.